This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 For more details on installing the Nginx ingress controller, see the installation guide. |

-This manifest will also create the AWS NLB.
 You can find the hostname of your load balancer by running:

 $ kubectl get \